albino98/til/sql-server/find-text-in-sp.md

        INNER JOIN
        sys.objects o
          ON m.object_id = o.object_id
- WHERE m.definition Like '%UPDATE BEP_Processes%';
+ WHERE m.definition Like '%text to search for%';
 ~~~

 or selecting all columns